maugares/expenses/README.md

 Step 2 - Run test in pipeline

-TODO: Step 3 - Build a Docker Image
+Step 3 - Build a Docker Image

 - Step 3.1 - Create a file at project root named Dockerfile
 - Step 3.2 - Add instructions in Dockerfile